 What is character education?

 In addition to traditional academics, the character traits of service, compassion, friendship, responsibility, respect, integrity, perseverance, courage, honesty and self-discipline are modeled and taught at all levels at North Central Academy.
 Character education creates a nurturing atmosphere where differences are celebrated and students are encouraged to take risks leading to creative, visionary thinkers.
 We believe students learn appropriate behavior, and develop the character that drives it, by imitating their adult mentors.

 What is Choice Theory?

 Dr. William Glasser's Choice Theory provides the basis for all we do at North Central Academy.
 Choice Theory explains that almost all human behavior is chosen and that we are driven by our needs for survival, love and belonging, power, freedom and fun — the most important of which is love and belonging.
 Students learn the Seven Caring Habits of supporting, encouraging, listening, accepting, trusting, respecting and negotiating differences, as opposed to the Seven Deadly Habits of criticizing, blaming, complaining, nagging, threatening, punishing and bribing/rewarding to control.

 What about school rules and discipline?

-At North Central Academy, we have one school rule for all students and adults: "Do the right thing, because it's the right thing to do."
-We teach our students to do the right thing not because someone is going to reward us or we will not be punished, but simply because it's the right thing to do.
+At North Central Academy, our motto is: "Do the right thing, because it's the right thing to do."
 Our primary goal is to prevent discipline problems by developing good relationships with our students and creating classrooms that are need-fulfilling for students.
 We teach students a process for talking through their problems that promotes self-evaluation for improved behavior.
 We also believe that no student has the right to disrupt the learning of others.
 Students who disrupt the classroom are removed from the classroom setting until they have developed a plan for improving their behavior.